Rivian R1S: Powertrain

-As announced in 2018, the R1S was planned to be offered with three different traction battery capacities and power outputs; all planned versions included four traction motors.
-Each wheel is driven by an independent traction motor, allowing full-time all-wheel drive with torque vectoring.
-The quad-motor version uses electric traction motors developed by Robert Bosch GmbH, but these are carried on the vehicle's frame; the R1S does not use wheel hub motors like the Lordstown Endurance.
-As delivered in 2022, the quad-motor R1S has a combined output of 835 hp and 908 lbft, split 415 / 420 hp and 413 / 495 lbft front/rear.
+As announced in 2018, the R1S was designed with three battery capacities and power outputs; all planned versions included four traction motors, in which each wheel is driven by an independent traction motor, allowing full-time all-wheel drive with torque vectoring.
+The quad-motor version (QM) uses electric traction motors developed by Robert Bosch GmbH, but these are carried on the vehicle's frame; the R1S does not use wheel hub motors like the Lordstown Endurance.
+As delivered in 2022, the QM R1S has a combined output of 835 hp and 908 lbft, split 415 / 420 hp and 413 / 495 lbft front/rear.

-Rivian has announced plans to reduce prices by offering dual-motor versions starting in 2024, with independent traction motors for the front and rear axles, using motors developed by Rivian.
-Dual-motor versions are expected to offer the same choice of three different battery capacities, with slightly greater corresponding range as the weight and efficiency should improve with two motors.
-Maximum output of the dual-motor version is expected to be >600 hp and >600 lbft, which is a decrease from the quad-motor version.
+Rivian has announced plans to reduce prices by offering dual-motor (DM) versions starting in 2024, with independent traction motors for the front and rear axles, using "Enduro" motors developed by Rivian for the EDV.
+DM versions will be offered with two different battery capacities (standard and large) for the R1S, with slightly greater corresponding range as the weight and efficiency should improve with two motors.
+Maximum output of the dual-motor version is expected to be >600 hp and >600 lbft, which is a decrease from the quad-motor version; a "Performance Dual Motor" (PDM) option was added in April 2023, which raises output to approximately 700 hp through a software modification.
+Production of the "Enduro" motor drive units began in February 2023; most have been used to ramp up EDV production, but DM R1S SUVs with the Large battery pack were first delivered to customers in May 2023.

 The extended range ("Max Pack") battery has been delayed until 2023.
 In addition, the smaller ("Standard") battery is not scheduled to be delivered until 2024; the Standard battery will use lithium iron phosphate (LFP) chemistry to reduce costs by eliminating nickel and cobalt.

 Consumption and performance

-The 2022 Rivian R1S was rated by the EPA with a consumption of 69 mpge for the combined city+highway driving cycle and a total range of 316 mi when equipped with the "Large" 135 kW-hr battery and quad-motor drivetrain.
+The 2022 Rivian R1S was rated by the EPA with a consumption of 69 mpge for the combined city+highway driving cycle and a total range of 316 mi when equipped with the "Large" 135 kWh battery and quad-motor drivetrain.

 Acceleration from 0 to 60 mph was tested by Motor Trend in August 2022 at 3.1 seconds on all-season tires and 3.2 seconds on all-terrain tires.
 Corresponding 1/4 mi elapsed times and trap speeds were 11.6 sec at 111.2 mph on all-season tires, slowing to 11.8 sec at 111.6 mph with all-terrain tires.

 Storage and towing

-Total enclosed cargo volume is 104.7 cuft when the second and third rows are folded down.
-There is a front trunk (aka "frunk") is under the hood, where the engine is in most conventional internal combustion engine vehicles, which adds 11.1 cuft of lockable storage.
+Total enclosed cargo volume is 104.7 cuft when the second and third rows of seats are folded down.
+A "frunk" under the hood, where the engine is in most conventional internal combustion engine vehicles, adds 11.1 cuft of lockable storage.
 In addition, there is a small compartment underneath the cargo floor.